-(c) Filer has a fund balance greater than zero and filer has no activity (contributions OR expenditures) during the reporting period.
-The penalty imposed is \$100 or more.
 First delinquency in 24 months: The penalty will be reduced to \$50.
 Second delinquency in 24 months: The penalty will be reduced by 50%, subject to a cap of 10% of the fund balance (but not less than \$100).
 Third (or subsequent) delinquency in 24 months: The penalty is capped at 10% of the fund balance, and a minimum penalty of \$100 will be imposed.
-If a delinquency is found to be willful, the penalty cap may be (d) Filer seeks to terminate active status, has a fund balance of \$1,000 or less, and has no activity willful, the penalty cap may be increased to 20% to 50% of the fund balance.
+If a delinquency is found to be willful, the penalty cap may be increased to 20% to 50% of the fund balance.
 For purposes of this analysis, previous delinquencies exclude those for which a waiver under scenario #1 was granted.
-Penalties are subject to a cap equal to the total amount of the filer's (contributions OR expenditures) during the reporting period(s) in question. fund balance as of the date on which the delinquent report was filed, if the committee is promptly terminated. #3 A waiver is requested, but submitted more than 30 days after the date of penalty imposition.
-For purposes of this analysis, a filer has 30 days after the date on which the final notice of penalty imposition is issued following the filing of the delinquent report.
-Until an outstanding report is filed, penalties continue to accrue at a rate of \$50 per day and no request for waiver will be considered.
+Penalties are subject to a cap equal to the total amount of the filer's fund balance as of the date on which the delinquent report was filed, if the committee is promptly terminated.
 A request will not be considered unless good cause has been shown for failure to meet the 30-day waiver filing requirement.

 - 18.1.3 The appropriate officer or Administrative Law Judge may consider any additional factors that establish good cause or may otherwise be relevant to the request for waiver or reduction of campaign finance penalties.
-In considering a request, the appropriate officer or Administrative Law Judge may request additional information, including but not limited to financial or other records maintained by the filer. - 18.1.4 For waiver requests that apply to more than one penalty, the guidelines will be applied separately to each penalty in chronological order using the single request as the basis for each.

-- 18.1.5 Filers may request that the appropriate officer reconsider a request for waiver or reduction of campaign finance penalties.
+In considering a request, the appropriate officer or Administrative Law Judge may request additional information, including but not limited to financial or other records maintained by the filer. - 18.1.4 Filers may request that the appropriate officer reconsider a request for waiver or reduction of campaign finance penalties.
 A filer must submit, in writing any request for reconsideration within 30 days of the date on which the waiver decision was mailed.
+The

-The filer must present additional material facts that are significantly different than those alleged in the original request for reduction or waiver. - 18.1.6 The appropriate officer will respond to requests for waiver or reduction of campaign finance penalties within 60 days.
-Failure to respond within 60 days, however, will not constitute an approval of the request. - 18.1.7 When reduced, penalties are rounded to the highest \$25.
-The appropriate officer will not reduce a penalty to an amount less than \$25, unless a full waiver has been granted. - 18.1.8 When applying Rule 18.1.2(2)(d), all outstanding penalties must be considered.
+- filer must present additional material facts that are significantly different than those presented in the original request for reduction or waiver. - 18.1.5 The appropriate officer will respond to requests for waiver or reduction of campaign finance penalties within 60 days.
+Failure to respond within 60 days, however, will not constitute an approval of the request. - 18.1.6 When reduced, penalties are rounded to the highest \$25.
+The appropriate officer will not reduce a penalty to an amount less than \$25, unless a full waiver has been granted. - 18.1.7 When applying Rule 18.1.2(2)(d), all outstanding penalties must be considered.